 The history of the Rocky Mountains is as tumultuous and jagged as the peaks that mark the land.
 Step into Canada’s oldest natural history museum or learn about the engaging cultural history of the area.

-- Whyte Museum of the Canadian Rockies: The Whyte Museum is best described as a gathering place to engage with the evolving peoples, cultures, environment, and history of mountain cultures.
+The Whyte Museum is best described as a gathering place to engage with the evolving peoples, cultures, environment, and history of mountain cultures.
+It’s a place where stories are shared and explain how the culture of Banff National has been shaped by this mountain landscape.

-- Cave and Basin National Historic Site: When three railway workers found the natural springs here, it started a series of events that lead to Banff becoming a National Park (and the first one in Canada).
+The Cave and Basin National Historic Site was discovered when three railway workers found the natural springs, and it led to a series of events that led to Banff becoming a National Park (and the first one in Canada).
+For over ten thousand years and still to this day, the mineral springs are a very special place for Indigenous Peoples.
+Visitors can take part in interactive exhibits, view short films, and enjoy stunning views of the Rocky Mountains.

 Art

 Bolstered by the talent that the Banff Centre for Arts and Creativity brings to the area, Banff has a thriving art scene with multiple art galleries in the townsite to explore.
-We suggest doing a Gallery Hop to make sure you don’t miss any of them!
 Even if art galleries aren’t your thing, make sure you at least see one: the Carter-Ryan Gallery.
-This Banff art gallery has been a staple in Canmore and Banff since 2012 and showcases the work of acclaimed Indigenous artist, Jason Carter.
+This Banff art gallery has been a staple in Canmore and Banff since 2012 and showcases the work of acclaimed Indigenous artist Jason Carter.

 The iconic photo spots from Banff National Park are what put the park on the map and made it a must-see destination!
-Get your camera (or phone) ready for these views:
+So get your camera (or phone) ready for these views:

-- The blue-green water of Lake Louise leading to a ‘V’ in the mountains is the most famous photo op in Banff National Park.
-Unfortunately, most people don’t know that there is also a beautiful luxury hotel called the Fairmont Chateau Lake Louise just on the other side of the lens!
+The blue-green water of Lake Louise leading to a ‘V’ in the mountains is the most famous photo op in Banff National Park.
+But, unfortunately, most people don’t know that there is also a beautiful luxury hotel called the Fairmont Chateau Lake Louise just on the other side of the lens!
 Getting both the hotel and lake in on the photo?
 Magic.

 Want more?
-We have an entire guide to the best photo spots in Banff, contributed by an exceptional local photographer.
+We have a complete guide to the best photo spots in Banff, contributed by an exceptional local photographer.

-For a small town, there are a monster number of things to do.
-Some of the best views in the country can be found in Banff National Park, and the outdoor activities are endless depending on the level of activity that you like!
+There are so many things to do in Banff for such a small town.
+Some of the best views and scenery in the world can be found here, and the outdoor activities are endless depending on the level of activity you like!

 See the History of the Lands

-Why not infuse some important learning into your experiences in Banff and area?
-There are several Indigenous-led tours that will offer another lens of seeing the true history of these lands.
-Whether it’s via a guided hike, or a visit to the gallery of an exceptional Indigenous artist, don’t miss out on your chance to gain a deeper understanding of the area.
+Why not infuse meaningful learning into your experiences in Banff and the area?
+Several Indigenous-led tours will offer another lens of seeing the true history of these lands.
+Whether it’s via a guided hike or a visit to the gallery of an exceptional Indigenous artist, don’t miss out on your chance to gain a deeper understanding of the area.
 (See our guide on Indigenous experiences in Alberta for more information.)

 Sunshine Meadows

 With a max capacity of 8 people, the biggest gondola can be found at Banff Sunshine Village!
-Conveniently, the Sunshine Village Access road is only 8 km west of Banff and they offer a daily shuttle service to and from the Banff townsite.
-You can ride the gondola up to the top Village terminal at 2,159 m and take in the views.
-From there you can take the 8 minutes Standish Sightseeing Chairlift to the Standish Viewing Deck at 2,385 m and gaze out to the Banff Sunshine Meadows.
+Conveniently, the Sunshine Village Access road is only 8 km west of Banff, and they offer a daily shuttle service to and from the Banff townsite.
+You can ride the gondola to the top Village terminal at 2,159 m and enjoy the views.
+From there, you can take the 8-minute Standish Sightseeing Chairlift to the Standish Viewing Deck at 2,385 m and gaze out to the Banff Sunshine Meadows.

 Mount Norquay Sightseeing